 The good news is that filing a consumer complaint may result in the insurance company (or TPA) taking your injury claim much more seriously.

-I spoke to a State Farm adjuster, in a case that I settled with them for $125,000, and he told me that he only gets about 1 consumer complaint for every 250 to 500 cases that he handles, and possibly less often than that.
+I settled a car accident case with State Farm for over $125,000.
+That State Farm uninsured motorist adjuster told me that he only gets about 1 consumer complaint for every 250 to 500 cases (or possibly less) that he handles.

 Getting the Claims Manager to Look at Your Claim May Be Good